-Items such as glue, tape, staples, rubber bands and paper clips can cause stains, scratches and dents to photos as well.
+Items such as glue, tape, staples, rubber bands, and paper clips can cause stains, scratches, and dents to photos as well.
 Wood and wood products, like cardboard and paper, harm photographs and should only be used if labeled "acid-free."

 Even framing should be done with care.
 Using acid-free mats to prevent photos from touching the glass and acid-free backboards to deter deterioration of the image help protect and preserve.

 Other safe ways to store photos include plastic sleeves void of PVC purchased at photo supply stores.
 Plastic sandwich bags are also a good, inexpensive resource.
-Maxwell suggest storing large numbers of photos layered between sheets of 100 percent cotton bond acid-free paper in metal or acid-free cardboard boxes.
+Maxwell suggests storing large numbers of photos layered between sheets of 100 percent cotton bond acid-free paper in metal or acid-free cardboard boxes.

 Enemies to Avoid